 Back to all Project Ideas / Create or Tend a School Garden

-There are many reasons to maintain a garden at school.
-Gardens teach students about the important role of land in our lives: providing wildlife refuge and habitat, growing vegetables and fruit for instruction or cafeteria use, and providing places to divert water from storm sewers.
+There are many reasons to use the outdoors for learning, construct a space for nature play, and to maintain a garden at school.
+Connections with nature teach students about the important role of our natural world in our lives: providing wildlife refuge and habitat, soil and nutrients to grow food for our tables, and many benefits that can improve our communities and our daily lives.

-On top of all of these benefits, when kids see and learn about where their veggies come from, there’s a good chance they are going to eat more of them, which could help lower obesity rates and make our children healthier.
-Get your hands dirty by building a garden at a school in your community.
+Being outside is generally beneficial for our health, and the more we can help educators use the outdoors for learning and play, the better.
+Help your school create places that are easy and fun to use by working with students and school staff to make something that works for everyone.
+When it comes to a school garden, kids can see and learn about where their fruits and veggies come from, and there’s a good chance they are going to eat more of them.
 Whether they are container gardens, raised beds, fruit trees or herb gardens, school gardens serve as hands-on classrooms for students of all ages.
-You can use planting a garden with students as an opportunity to teach lessons about plant cycles and the environment, as well as teamwork, responsibility and nutritional values.
+You can use planting a garden with students as an opportunity to teach lessons about nutrient cycles and the environment, as well as teamwork, responsibility and nutritional values.
+Get your hands dirty by building an outdoor space at a school in your community.

 Measure your impact

-Record the type of garden you’ve created or tended and the square footage of garden space on campus.
+Record the type of outdoor space you’ve created or tended and the square footage of outdoor learning, garden, and/or nature play space on campus.

-- Form a team of administrators, parents, teachers, students and other members of the school community who can help you set and achieve a goal for the garden.
-Make sure everyone knows the value of a school garden, and then work with them to create a plan.
-The OK Recycling Association has a great guide for creating your plan.
+- Form a team of administrators, parents, teachers, students and other members of the school community who can help you set and achieve a goal.
+Make sure everyone knows the value of outdoor space for students, and then work with them to create a plan.
+The OK Recycling Association has a great guides for creating a school garden plan.
+If your goal is to create an outdoor learning space, Green Schoolyards America led an effort to create many resources to help schools do this during the COVID-19 pandemic.

 - School gardens can be wonderful teaching tools and inspiration for students, but they must be maintained.
 If you’re bringing one to your school, ensure that you have spoken to your school district staff and that there is a maintenance plan in place with the necessary resources to make it sustainable in the long-term.

-- Find out what makes sense to grow at or around your school by visiting local nurseries.
+- If a school garden is in the plans, find out what makes sense to grow at or around your school by visiting local nurseries.
 Do a little online digging to connect to local master gardeners via the American Horticultural Society.

-- Look for community support for your garden, both for materials and for the manpower to make it happen.
-Reach out local companies to donate materials such as soil or gardening equipment.
+- Look for community support for your outdoor space, both for materials and for the manpower to make it happen.
+Reach out local companies to donate materials such as seating, soil or gardening equipment.

 - Connect student learning with sustainability action.
 For this topic, you can access a free module in English and Spanish for elementary students called, "Wonderful World of Plants," through the Learning Lab platform.
 On the website, you can find other high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
 To locate more lessons about plants and food, search by theme, learning standard, teaching method, or keyword.